Music of Nebraska: Fremont

 The earliest rock and roll band from Fremont, Nebraska was The Nomads, followed by The Sneakers, The Fugitives, The Invaders, The Brakmen and The Coachmen.
-The long-running popular Haywood-Wakefield Band is maybe the region's most influential.
+The long-running popular Haywood-Wakefield Band is maybe the region's most influential band.
 Doug Campbell from Lincoln, Little Joe & the Ramrods, The Smoke Ring, Don Sohl & the Roadrunners and Ron Thompson & the Broughams were also influential.

 Lincoln

 Lincoln has had a thriving music scene since the 1950s.
 Lincoln's Zager and Evans hit #1 on the Billboard Hot 100 chart for six weeks with their song In the Year 2525 from 1969.
 Zager and Evans met at Nebraska Wesleyan University.
-Starting in the late 1970s, with the coming of the punk movement there has been and remains an explosion in rock bands on the Lincoln scene.
-In the late 1980s and throughout the 1990s, many notable bands like 13 Nightmares, Leafy Green Things, The Gladstones, The New Brass Guns, For Against, The Millions, Charlie Burton, Sideshow, 2 Below, Matthew Sweet and Mercy Rule came from Lincoln.
-Current notable artists The Brigandines, The JV All*Stars, An Hobbes Stonebelly, BlackDoubt, Ideal Cleaners, Straight Outta Junior High, Nick Hardt, Brimstone Howl, The Awkwords, Josh Hoyer & Soul Colossal, and Eagle*Seagull.
+Starting in the late 1970s with the arrival of the punk movement, there was an explosion in rock bands on the Lincoln scene.
+In the late 1980s and throughout the 1990s, many notable bands like 13 Nightmares, Leafy Green Things, Opium Taylor, The Holy Ghost, The Gladstones, The New Brass Guns, For Against, The Millions, Charlie Burton, Sideshow, 2 Below, Matthew Sweet and Mercy Rule came from Lincoln.
+Current notable artists include The Brigandines, The JV All*Stars, An Hobbes, Stonebelly, BlackDoubt, Ideal Cleaners, Straight Outta Junior High, Nick Hardt, Brimstone Howl, The Awkwords, Josh Hoyer & Soul Colossal and Eagle*Seagull.
 Indie record labels that originated in Lincoln include Wild Records, Caulfield Records and -ismist Recordings.
 The brothers A.J.
 Mogis and Mike Mogis also own Presto!
-Recording Studios which is located in Lincoln.
+Recording Studios, which is located in Lincoln.

-The Zoo Bar in Lincoln, styled around the Chicago blues clubs, brought in many popular artists from Chicago in the 1970s such as Magic Slim, Bo Diddley and Robert Cray.
+In the 1970s, The Zoo Bar in Lincoln, styled after a Chicago blues club, brought in many popular artists from Chicago such as Magic Slim, Bo Diddley and Robert Cray.
 The venue celebrated its 50th anniversary in 2023.

+Norfolk

+The Elkhorn Valley Museum and Research Center houses the Nebraska Music Hall of Fame.